Head Coach: Lisa Pawlik

 Erica Dregits - Freshmen Coach

-Coach Dregits is entering her first season as the freshmen coach.
+Coach Dregits is entering her fifth season as the freshmen coach.
 She has been investing in the lives of students through teaching and volleyball.
 She brings seven years of high school coaching experience as a JV, Varsity Assistant, and Head Volleyball coach at Jimtown High School.

 Coach Dregits also has extensive playing experience, playing high school volleyball at Illiana Christian High School in the Chicagoland area, where she was a standout athlete.
 After high school, she went on to play volleyball at Bethel College, where she was a middle blocker.
 As an All-American, her team qualified for NCCAA Nationals all four years and her team was NCCAA champions in her final year.